jsaintrocc/myblvmgncube/manual/guide/21-wire-electric-panel.md

       *Note: If you bought the BLTouch wire extension cable, make sure they didn't switch the wires in the connector.
 I had this problem!!*

-   2. For the Hotend and Heated Bed thermistors you need female 2 pin connectors.
+   2. For the hotend and heated bed thermistors you need female 2 pin connectors.
 Polarity doesn't matter.

       ![](img/21-TermistorConnectors.jpeg)\
       *fig 21.4*